smaristeinar/Feeble-frontend/README.md

 2. Install [Nodejs](https://nodejs.org/en/).
 3. In the terminal write "npm install".
 4. This will install the following packages and apis:
 	* React
-	* ReactRouter
+	* ReactRouter (enables routing in react)
-	* Tailwind
+	* Tailwind    (css styling framework)
-	* React-Leaflet
+	* React-Leaflet	(map component for react)
-	* leaflet-geosearch
+	* leaflet-geosearch (geo search api that takes a string and returns coordinates)
-	* moment
+	* moment (date and time formating)
-	* uuid
+	* uuid   (returns a randoms string)
-	* github-api
+	* github-api (returns github profile pictures)
-5. To start the app write in the terminal "npm start".
+5. To start the app write in the terminal "npm start", or use the web [app](https://smaristeinar.github.io/feeble-build/).
 6. Login  with.
 	* User: kemikal Pass:1234
 7. Enjoy.